-- 1. For the first hour of operation, allow the engine to warm up for 30-60 seconds. - Run the engine at varied throttle settings, the majority of the time between 3000 and 4500 RPM or three-quarter throttle. - b.
+- 1. For the first hour of operation, allow the engine to warm up for 30-60 seconds. - a.
+Run the engine at varied throttle settings, the majority of the time between 3000 and 4500 RPM or three-quarter throttle. - b.
 Change engine speed approximately every two minutes, and avoid continuous operation at idle speed for more than ten minutes.
 Short bursts of full throttle for periods up to ten seconds are acceptable. - c.
 Avoid trimming the outboard out (up) beyond a vertical trim position during operation.

 NOTE: It is the driver's responsibility to always drive in a safe manner.
-Improper trim angle of the outboard when driving at speed can be difficult and dangerous.
-The purpose of specifying trim angle is to help guide the operator in determining how to put the propel load on the engine.
-They are intended to be guidelines and do not suggest or require unsafe boat operation.
+Improper trim angle of the outboard when driving at the proper speed can be difficult and dangerous.
+The purpose of specifying trim angle is to help guide the operator in determining how to put the proper load on the engine.